Having worked in the beauty industry, Peony loves discussing science-based skincare, as well as Korean and Japanese

 There are a couple of methods I use to even out my skin tone from all the acne marks/blemishes — also known as post inflammatory hyperpigmentation (or PIH).
 I switch it up so depending on what I have on hand, and also because I want to enjoy the benefits of different methods.

 Lemon juice is a citrus extract that is a natural bleach and mild exfoliator.
 So, the logic of using this for fading acne scars is:

 - Exfoliation: This sloughs off dead skin, whisking some of your old scars away and promoting skin renewal.

-If you are afraid of the acidity, by all means, try manual exfoliation.
-I use baking soda and mix it with some honey to create a scrub.
+If you're big on manual exfoliation, the another mask I use is honey (again, cause it's just that effective) and some ground oats to create a physical scrub.
 Gently massage the scrub on your cleansed face and wash off.
 Easy.
 The important part is to be gentle.
 You are not a roast, so there is no need to manhandle your face as though you are dry-rubbing a slab of meat.

 Tone and Moisturize Acneic Skin

 I tone with a witch hazel and rose water mix.
 Witch hazel is a natural astringent with anti-inflammatory properties and is great for reducing redness.
 It also locks in moisture to improve skin hydration.
 When your skin is properly hydrated, it functions at its prime and heals faster.

 So there you have it.
 Together with a healthy lifestyle, balanced meals, and drinking plenty of water, these were the natural ways that got my skin on the road to recovery and, eventually, clear of acne.